tiffanyycheng99/Movie_Franchise_and_Profit/README.md

 * Are there more movies with higher Profanity counts in recent years?
 * How does profanity impact profit or budgets?
 * Which directors are notorious for including profanity?
-Does this impact the Director's success via movies break even?
 * Can we predict if a movie can breakeven (defined by profit - budget) based on the following:
   * Profanity Count
   * Director